Download Operational Truth™ - Fleetfolio Pentest Module

 Operational Truth™ is a downloadable software platform for continuous compliance.
-The Fleet Security module (powered by Fleetfolio) must be installed on a local workstation or server environment.
+The Fleetfolio Pentest module (powered by Fleetfolio) must be installed on a local workstation or server environment.
 The software is not web-based and requires local installation to operate.
-To install Fleetfolio EAA, users must first set up the required software dependencies and then download and install the primary Fleetfolio EAA application package by following the provided installation instructions.
+To install Fleetfolio Pentest, users must first set up the required software dependencies and then download and install the primary Fleetfolio Pentest module package by following the provided installation instructions.

 Overview

-The Fleet Security EAA module is a comprehensive endpoint detection and response platform powered by Fleetfolio.
+The Fleetfolio Pentest module is a comprehensive endpoint detection and response platform powered by Fleetfolio.
 It delivers real-time threat analysis, vulnerability scanning, and malware detection with integrated tools for continuous monitoring and threat intelligence.
 Deploy to your infrastructure for complete data privacy and control.

 System Requirements